fillet crappie

-Fillet Crappie: Mike Hehner demonstrates one good way to fillet crappie.
+Fillet A Crappie: Mike Hehner demonstrates one good way to fillet crappie.

-One of the reasons crappies are so popular because people like to eat them.
+One of the reasons crappies are so popular is because people like to eat them.

 Filleting crappies to get the maximum amount of meat can be real art.
-Lindner Media employee Mike Hehner one of the best fillet-men on staff.
+Lindner Media employee Mike Hehner is one of the best fillet men on staff.
 Everybody has their favorite way of cleaning fish whether it’s with an electric knife or a standard blade.
-For cleaning a batch of crappies, Hehner prefers using a standard bladed knife.
+For cleaning a batch of crappies, Hehner prefers using a standard-bladed knife.

 Here’s his process:

-What works best for me is either a small knife or a real thin-bladed knife like a Bubble Blade 8-inch Whiffie.
+What works best for me is a small knife or a thin-bladed knife like a Bubble Blade 8-inch Whiffie.

 The first step is to pull the fin back cut behind the gill, down to the backbone and then you run along the backbone.